sbacchio/lqcd.eu/faqs.rst

 How to become a member of EuroLat
 ---------------------------------

-EuroLat is an association open to any **researcher** in Lattice Field Theory working for an Euro-based institution or collaboration.
+EuroLat is an association open to any **researcher** in Lattice Field Theory working at an Euro-based institution or collaboration.
 If you belong to the above category and you want to join EuroLat, please complete this `form <https://docs.google.com/forms/d/e/1FAIpQLSd6mpUmYDChqECVvtBKgrT2_JOeBkP5DlBAVlhY_Ohdkv18ag/viewform>`_.
 We will also add you to our :ref:`Mailing List`.

 If you are the **coordinator** of a research group in a European institution, or you are the **spokeperson**